-D. The Provider may apply to the Franchising Entity, and in the case of paragraph C, the Commission, for a waiver of or for an extension of time to meet the requirements of this section if 1 or more of the following apply:
+D. The Provider may apply to the Franchising Entity, and in the case of paragraph C, the Commission, for a waiver of or for an extension of time to most the requirements of this section if 1 or more of the following reasonable terms and conditions.

-- The inability to obtain access to public and private rights-of-way under reasonable terms and conditions. - Developments or buildings not being subject to competition because of existing exclusive service errangements. - Developments or buildings being inaccessible using reasonable technical solutions under commercial reasonable terms and conditions. - W. Natural disasters
+The inability to obtain access to public and private rights-of-way under reasonable terms and conditions.

+Developments or buildings not being subject to competition because of existing exclusive service H. errangements.
+Developments or buildings being inaccessible using reasonable technical solutions under commercial

+Natural disasters M.